mohammadp1001/RenewableInsight/README.md

    ```

    This will create:
-   - An AWS S3 bucket to store renewable energy data.
+   - An AWS S3 bucket as data lake.
-   - A Google BigQuery dataset to store energy analysis data.
+   - A Google BigQuery as data warehouse.

 2. Create an account on the ENTSOE website and generate an `ENTSOE_API_KEY`.